Good morning, NaNonites! We’re halfway through October, and you know what that means? NaNoWriMo is CLOSE! Time to give your prep hell!

 The number one reason writers get stuck halfway through their drafts is because they haven’t got a plot, and NaNoWriMo is so not the time for that.

 But I don’t mean to scare you or put you off.
 Honestly, it’s not that bad.
-It’s because the plot is so important (seriously, tho, not trying to send you running) that I love creating it!
+It’s because the plot is so important that I love creating it!
+My favourite way of making sure I stick to my plot is Scrivener.
+Scrivener’s cork board makes it super easy to leave yourself little notes for each chapter, I consider it essential WIP prep.

 I didn’t always find it easy, though.
 I mean, your plot is your book!
 Where do you even start?
 What do you write down first?
 How do you make sense of something that doesn’t fudging exist yet?